80th Graph Theory Day

 The Metropolitan New York Section of the Mathematical Association of America

-and hosted at the CUNY Graduate Center.
+and hosted by the CUNY Graduate Center.

 Graph Theory Day is held at different locations in and around New York City.